chaofiber/Convex-Optimization/README.md

 Large scale in the sense 100k - 1B variables, constraints.
 Not ideal for robotics application.
 Some solvers: YALMIP, CVX (MATLAB), CVXPY (Python), MOSEK (for smaller medium problem)

-Lectures include following topics: ( I also added a not thorough introduction under each topic, need to summarize a better one in the future)
+Lectures include following topics: ( I also added a non-exhaustive introduction under each topic, need to summarize a better one in the future)

 ### Introduction
 ### Convex Sets